ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 SharePoint site naming convention | Avoid spaces and special characters in site collection naming | Spaces and special characters can cause problems with indexing and extend the length of the path.
-Short names are easier to remember
+Short names are easier to remember.
 Configure Site Storage limits | Configured | Larger storage can increase management.
 This can be manually set by SharePoint Administrator.
-Suggest 200GB
+Suggest 200GB.
 Block access from unmanaged devices | Configured | Allow limited web only access.
 Default settings.
-Enable Idle Session sign outs | Sign out users after 1 hr<br>Give users this much notice before signing out: 5 minutes | Default settings
+Enable Idle Session sign outs | Sign out users after 1 hr<br>Give users this much notice before signing out: 5 minutes | Default settings.
 Only allow access from specific IP address locations | Not configured | Access to be controlled via Conditional Access policies.
-Only allow access from apps that use modern authentication | Enabled | Default settings
+Only allow access from apps that use modern authentication | Enabled | Default settings.

 ### SharePoint hybrid